tamarin-prover/manual/src/014_syntax_description.md

     equations      := 'equations' ':' equation (',' equation)*
     equation       := (term '=' term)

-Note that the equations must be subterm-convergent, and do not allow the use of fixed public names in the terms.
-Tamarin provides built-in sets of function definitions and subterm convergent equations.
+Note that the equations must be convergent and have the Finite Variant Property (FVP), and do not allow the use of fixed public names in the terms.
+Tamarin provides built-in sets of function definitions and equations.
 They are expanded upon parsing and you can therefore inspect them by pretty printing the file using `tamarin-prover your_file.spthy`.
 The built-in `diffie-hellman` is special.
 It refers to the equations given in Section [Cryptographic